****THIS IS REVIEW CONTAINS ZERO SPOILERS!!!! THIS IS A SPOILER FREE REVIEW!!!****

 Unfortunately, Darkest Hour never lives up to the superior work Gary Oldman does in it.
 The film is a painfully conventional filmmaking exercise.
 The movie suffers from serious perspective problems that undermine it as a character study of Churchill and instead turn the movie into a rather poor, paint-by-numbers historical bio-pic.
 If director Joe Wright had simply given the audience only Churchill's perspective rather than his secretary, his wife and his political opponents perspective, than Oldman's transcendent performance would have been even more phenomenal and created a more intimate and ultimately interesting film about Churchill.

 The perspective issue isn't the only problem with the movie, as the dialogue at times borders on the embarrassing.
 Besides Oldman, there are some serious acting issues as well.
-Kristin Scott Thomas is a fine actress but she gives a dreadful broad performance as Churchill's wife Clementine.
-There are also a coterie of actors in a sequence in a subway that are all simply atrocious they are so bad.
+Kristin Scott Thomas is a fine actress but she gives a dreadfully broad performance as Churchill's wife Clementine.
+There are also a coterie of actors in a sequence in a subway that are all so bad they are simply atrocious.

 "NEVER, NEVER, NEVER GIVE UP." - WINSTON CHURCHILL